 Why Acne Occurs

 Acne is never pleasant, and according to the Journal of the American Academy of Dermatology it is the most common skin disorder in the United States, affecting about 50 million people in America alone (2004).
-With these odds, it is very likely that as an Ayurvedic practitioner you are going to have at least one client that suffers from skin eruptions.
+With these odds, it is very likely you or someone you know suffers from acne.
 While pimples are most common among teenagers, many young people continue to have acne into their adult lives while some have clear skin in their youth and don’t suffer from acne until they are middle aged.

 Acne is one of the first signs of disease because, according to Ayurveda, the skin is a direct reflection of what’s happening inside of the body.
 If acne is present then there is an imbalance in all three of the Doshas.
 A Vata Dosha imbalance causes weakened digestion and a buildup of ama (toxins); imbalanced Pitta creates problems in the blood (Rakta Dhatu) and liver, resulting in inflammation; an excess of Kapha Dosha results in clogged pores because of the overproduction of oil.
 This negative combination of weak digestion, toxins and inflammation builds the ultimate environment for the growth of too much bacteria and consequently, chronic acne.